 Please note that

-gmap.coloricon = "http://www.googlemapsmarkers.com/v1/%s/" needs to be included only for the Windows platform.
-This is due to an existing issue in the library.
+gmap.coloricon = "http://www.googlemapsmarkers.com/v1/%s/" needs to be included only on Windows due to an issue in the library.

 gmap.coloricon = "http://www.googlemapsmarkers.com/v1/%s/" gmap.marker(13.004707, 77.564177, "#f0dd92", title="School")

 To add a polygon with fill to highlight our location, we will need to specify tuples of latitudes and longitudes and pass them to the